We’ve made some important changes to our Privacy Policy and Cookie Policy. We want you to know what this means for you and your data.

 ghg-emissions-shipping

-During this timeframe, the Sea Cargo Charter also joined in on the issue of controlling air pollution from ships by establishing a framework for aligning chartering activities with responsible environmental behaviour.
+During this timeframe, the Sea Cargo Charter also joined in on the issue of controlling air pollution from ships by establishing a framework for aligning chartering activities with responsible environmental behavior.

 This is where we can help.
 As a pioneer in the provision of advanced solutions for shipping professionals, we’ve released a new complimentary addition to our portfolio - a calculator that can determine the CO2 effect of each vessel voyage to the environment.